Granblue Fantasy Versus: Playable characters

-Every characters have additional weapon skin that can be obtain through main story and Battle Pass.

 Plot

 In the RPG Mode, Granblue Fantasy Versus features a standalone storyline where players embark on a journey visiting the featured locales within the fighting game.
 The player takes control of Gran and company to fight other notable characters within the Granblue Fantasy universe visiting various islands and uncovering the mysterious force surrounding the violence and chaos that ensues through quests.
 Along with meeting the main cast of characters, the player is also introduced to their backstories and existing relationships with other characters.